theuppercaseguy/GIKI-FD/README.md

 To test the admin side of the app, email me at `saadan06@gmail.com` with the subject: "Request for GIKI-FD admin privileges."
 If your email is already registered in the GIKI-FD database, you will be granted admin privileges.

+## APK Conversion

+i Havent been able or succesfull at converting this app into an apk file or an ios app file, so if anyones is able to, ill be much obliged.

 ## License

 This project is licensed under the [MIT License](LICENSE).